 The song feels melancholic and that combined with the minimalist video threatens to produce a cure for insomnia.
 Fortunately guitarist Jason Faafoi – who at the time was also Jason From What Now – has a mesmerising star quality that the other members don’t.
 Even when he’s doing something as ordinary as sitting at a table, he’s much more interesting than the other band members who happily play their part in the background.

 Every time Jase comes on screen I’m like “Yay!
 It’s Jason!”
-Even though he’s still being a blank-faced Stereo Bus dude, he’s smizing, bring some secret joy to the video.
+Even though he’s still being a blank-faced Stereo Bus dude, he’s smizing, bringing some secret joy to the video.

 After a six-year period dominated by the digital orgies of Supergroove and the twisted rock worlds of Shihad, the simple effects of “Touchdown” won Best Video at the 2001 New Zealand Music Awards.